aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 **Connect to Environment**

+In POSTMAN this is the `Get Connection` API.
+Under the `Path Variable` section, update the `id` value.

 GET `{{API_URL}}/environments/:id/connections`
 Replace `:id` with the `id` value from launching the environment.
 In the response you'll find a `url`.
 Copy and paste that `url` into the browser to view your Sagemaker instance.

 **Stop an Environment**

+In POSTMAN this is the `Stop Environment` API.
+Under the `Path Variable` section, update the `id` value.

 PUT `{{API_URL}}/environments/:id/stop`
 Replace `:id` with the `id` value from launching the environment.

 **Start an Environment**

+In POSTMAN this is the `Start Environment` API.
+Under the `Path Variable` section, update the `id` value.

 PUT `{{API_URL}}/environments/:id/start`
 Replace `:id` with the `id` value from launching the environment.

 **Terminate the Environment**

+In POSTMAN this is the `Terminate Environment` API.
+Under the `Path Variable` section, update the `id` value.

 DELETE `{{API_URL}}/environments/:id`